st-user/ojm-drone-remote/README.md

     - [Tello/Tello EDU](https://www.ryzerobotics.com/jp/tello)

+Mac OS is recommended.
+Some npm scripts don't work on Windows.

 # How to install

 After installing the applications using the commands below, you may need to edit the environment variables in `.env` files according to your environment.